-The Company announced the acquisition of a substantial database of historical uranium exploration data covering large areas of the Colorado Plateau and Wyoming.
+The Company announced the acquisition of a substantial database of historical uranium exploration data from US Energy Corporation, covering large areas of the Colorado Plateau and Wyoming.

 July 7, 2016

 The Company announced that it had submitted a plan to the Utah Division of Waste Management and Radiation Control on June 30 to transition the Shootaring Canyon uranium mill ("Shootaring Mill") from standby to operation status with its application to renew its license for the Shootaring Mill.